Hi, and welcome to my page!

 - My maiden name is Allinder (pronounced /aləndər/).

 You can download the very outdated paper version of my Curriculum Vitae: Last upated: June 3, 2019

-I am a second year Ph.D.
-Fellow at the University of Oslo (Norway).
+I am a third-year Ph.D.
+Fellow at the University of Oslo in Norway.
 I work with the TextDIM (Text Comprehension: Development, Instruction, and Multiple Texts) and LinCon (Literacy and Numeracy in Context) research teams, which investiage:

 - how early readers comprehend text

 - how we develop this comprehension into early adulthood